braindecode/braindecode/docs/install/install_pip.rst

    pip install braindecode

-Braindecode can also be installed alon MOABB to download open datasets:
+Braindecode can also be installed along MOABB to download open datasets:

 .. code-block:: bash